Skip to main content

 Sleep complications in recovery

-Getting enough sleep is a critical part of building a healthy lifestyle for yourself.
-Without proper rest, both your physical and mental health are likely to suffer.
-Sleep issues are more common among people with mental health conditions – an estimated 50-80% of psychiatric patients have chronic sleep difficulties, compared to just 10-18% of the general population.
+Sleep issues are more common among people with mental health conditions – an estimated 50-80% of people with a mental health condition have chronic sleep difficulties, compared to just 10-18% of the general population.
 Even if you didn’t face sleep challenges during the peak of your symptoms, you may experience some of the following as you go through recovery:

 • Sleeping more or less than usual